zytedata/zyte-autoextract/README.rst

     - Proxy errors
     - ...

 Some errors could be retried while others don't.

-For example, you could retry a request if there's a proxy timeout but you shouldn't retry a request if the response is a 404 Not Found.
+For example,
+you could retry a query with a Proxy Timeout error because this is a temporary error and there are chances that this response will be different within the next retries.

+On the other hand,
+it makes no sense to retry queries that return a 404 Not Found error because the response is not supposed to change if retried.

 .. _Request-level errors: https://doc.scrapinghub.com/autoextract.html#request-level
 .. _Query-level errors: https://doc.scrapinghub.com/autoextract.html#query-level